 The term “Kill Kill’, often said by quarterbacks when they’re calling out their cadence.
 There’s a reason why quarterbacks yell “kill kill.”

-In this article we’re going to show you the different ways team use the kill kill call.
+This article will show you the different ways teams use the “kill kill” call.

 Why Do Quarterbacks Yell “Kill Kill” Before The Play